Average Cost of Car Insurance in 2026: What You Should Expect to Pay

 Average Car Insurance Cost by State

 Location is a major rate driver.
 Your ZIP code determines traffic density, weather risk, theft rates, litigation environment, and state minimum coverage requirements — all of which feed directly into your premium.
-For a full breakdown, see our guide on car insurance rates by state.
+For a full breakdown, see our guide on car insurance rate trends and forecasts.

 Cheapest States for Car Insurance (2026)